 Keys to a great practice: Start on time, keep kids moving, have a plan but stay flexible.
 Aim for 3-4 water breaks.
 End on a high note so kids leave excited for the next one.
 These templates are starting points - adjust based on what your team needs most.
+The first five plans are the core templates (all ages); the two 12U plans at the bottom add the situational / running-game blocks the more mature group needs.

 Best for: Regular weeknight practices with balanced skill development